Sept. 23 Monarchs on the Mountain festival highlights tiny insect's mammoth role

 The eighth annual Monarchs on the Mountain 2023 Migration Celebration, slated for 9 a.m. to 1 p.m.
 Saturday, Sept.
 23, at Chandler Park, 6500 W. 21st St., aims to change that.

-The free festival takes place each fall during the annual migration season of monarch butterflies from their northern breeding grounds along the Canadian-U.S. border south through the United States east of the Rocky Mountains to their overwintering grounds in the Oyamel fir forests of central Mexico in what is nearly a 3000-mile journey.
+The free festival takes place each fall during the annual migration season of monarch butterflies from their northern breeding grounds along the Canada-U.S. border south through the United States east of the Rocky Mountains to their overwintering grounds in the Oyamel fir forests of central Mexico in what is nearly a 3,000-mile journey.

 People are also reading…